langchain-ai/langchain/docs/index.rst

 Reference Docs
 ---------------

 All of LangChain's reference documentation, in one place.

-- `Reference Documentation <reference.html>`_: Full documentation on all methods, classes, and installation methods for LangChain.
+Full documentation on all methods, classes, and installation methods for LangChain.

+- `Reference Documentation <reference.html>`_
 .. toctree::
    :maxdepth: 1
    :caption: Reference
    :name: reference
    :hidden:

-   reference/integrations.md
-   reference/prompts.rst
-   reference/modules/llms
-   reference/utils.rst
-   reference/modules/chains
-   reference/modules/agents
+   reference.rst

 LangChain Ecosystem